The Senate has convened, unilaterally, in Special Session for the sole purpose of consideration of Executive Order 19-14.

 The Statutes search is located above the Statutes in the Law section.
-Select a "Year" and enter multiple words, a number, or a phrase in the "Search Term" box to conduct a search.
-Refine searches further by defining a specific chapter number.
+Select a Year and enter a word, a number, or a phrase in the Search Term box to conduct a search.
+Refine searches further by entering a specific chapter number.

-Select 2010 and enter property tax in the "Search Term" box.
-Results display 2010 Statutes that reference property tax ordered by Chapter, then Section.
+Select 2017 and enter property tax in the Search Term box.
+Results display 2017 Statutes that contain the words property and tax.
+The results are ordered by Chapter, then Section.

-Select 2010, enter homeowner in the "Search Term" field and 489 in the "Within Chapter" field.
-Results display 2010 Statutes located in Chapter 489 that reference homeowner ordered by Chapter, then Section.
+Select 2017, enter homeowner in the Search Term field and 489 in the Within Chapter field.
+Results display 2017 Statutes located in Chapter 489 that reference homeowner ordered by Chapter, then Section.

-Select 2010 and enter a statute number in the "Search Term" field.
-Results display 2010 Statutes that reference that statute number ordered by Chapter, then Section.
+Select 2017 and enter a statute number in the Search Term field.
+Results display 2017 Statutes that reference that statute number ordered by Chapter, then Section.

 - Stemming — Search results include suffixes of the word used, such as work, worked, working, etc.

-- Use an asterisk (*) as a wildcard at the end or beginning of a word to expand the search results.
+- Wildcard — Use an asterisk (*) as a wildcard at the end or beginning of a word to expand the search results.
 Example: govern* for govern, governs, governing, government, governmental, governor, etc.

-- Boolean operators — Specify words, exclude words, or add complex combinations of words to be queried by using Boolean Operators.
-Boolean Operators should be represented by words (and, or, not) and not symbols (&, |, ^).
-For example, a search for dog and cat will result in documents with both dog and cat.
+- Boolean Operators — Specify words, exclude words, or add complex combinations of words to be queried by using Boolean Operators.
+Boolean Operators should be represented by CAPITALIZED words (AND, OR, NOT) and not symbols (&, |, ^).
+For example, a search for dog AND cat will result in documents with both dog and cat.